 Many IoT devices are managed by their own specific applications, for example an iPhone application which wirelessly monitors the temperature of your office.
-Without a common data format and data consolidation, the storage, management, and utilization of the data across the enterprise will be complicated and not yield the results many hope for.
+Without a common data format and data consolidation, the management, utilization, and storage of IoT data across the enterprise will be complicated and not yield the results many hope for.

 Additionally, the unconsolidated nature of IoT data streams will make it much harder to find and secure sensitive data as well as make it near impossible to run analytics and eDiscovery search/review.

-A first step in addressing your IoT fragmented data environment is to consolidate all enterprise IoT (or IoMT) data into a centralized cloud archive repository for greater security, retention/disposition, legal hold, AI-assisted analysis, and export.
+The first step in addressing your IoT fragmented data environment is to collect and consolidate all enterprise IoT data (or IoMT data) to be stored in a centralized cloud archive repository for greater security, retention/disposition, legal hold, AI-assisted analysis, and export.
 In reality, what’s needed is an IoT vendor-neutral cloud-based archive (VNCA).

 The second step is to encrypt all archived IoT data, on-premises, before movement to the cloud archive, in such a way as to allow ongoing utilization of the data, i.e., management, analytics, and eDiscovery.
 One of the few ways to do this is to use homomorphic encryption - an encryption scheme that enables analytical functions to be run directly on encrypted data while keeping the data fully secured.
-By encrypting the data before being moved to the cloud archive, you maintain full control of the encryption keys, on-premises, instead of letting the cloud vendor create and manage your encryption keys.
+By encrypting the IoT data before storing it in the cloud archive, you maintain full control of the encryption keys, on-premises, instead of letting the cloud vendor create and manage your encryption keys.